mahmoudoudiallo/PRG1-conditionals/README.md

 Examine the code structure and understand how it works:

 ### Task I1: Trace Through Logic
-Pick one function from each difficulty level and trace through the execution step-by-step:
+Pick one function from your difficulty level and the one above and trace through the execution step-by-step:
 - **Beginner**: `grade_assignment(75)`
 - **Intermediate**: `categorise_age(16)`
 - **Advanced**: `validate_password_strength("MyPass123!")`